Animal Registration and Legislation

 - Perro de Presa Canario or Presa Canario

-- or any other breed that is the subject of a restricted dog declaration under the Animal Management (Cats and Dogs) Act 2008.
+- any other breed that is the subject of a restricted dog declaration under the Animal Management (Cats and Dogs) Act 2008.

 Parvovirus